yingziwu/webpack-userscript/README.md

 `baseUrl` should be the base URL of the dev server, and the `filename` is for the proxy script.

 After starting the dev server, you can find your proxy script under `<baseUrl>/<filename>`.
-In the example below, assume the entry filename is `index.js`, you should visit `http://127.0.0.1:12345/index.proxy.user.js` to install the proxy script on TamperMonkey.
+In the example below, assume the entry filename is `index.js`, you should visit `http://127.0.0.1:12345/index.proxy.user.js` to install the proxy script on Tampermonkey.

 ```js
 new WebpackUserscript({